The bound mass of Dehnen models with centrally peaked star formation efficiency: Methods and models

-To account for the residual gas potential in the case of Dehnen model clusters, we have developed a new acceleration plug-in \texttt{GPDehnen}\footnote{Available at \href{https://github.com/BS-astronomer/GasPotential}{https://github.com/BS-astronomer/GasPotential}} to \textsc{mhkhalo} progam \citep{McmillanDehnen07} from \texttt{falcON} package \citep{Dehnen2000,Dehnen2002}, based on previous \texttt{GasPotential} acceleration plug-in \citep{Bek+17,BekPhDT18}.
-Together with \texttt{GPDehnen} acceleration plug-in, \textsc{mkhalo} program generates a single-mass $N$-body system, distributed in position-velocity by the Dehnen model in virial equilibrium within the total gravitational potential of stars and gas. \texttt{GPDehnen} acceleration plug-in requires 4 parameters: $\epsilon_\mathrm{ff}$, $t_\mathrm{SF}$, $\gamma$ and $a_\mathrm{D}$ to reproduce the gravitational potential of the residual gas. {\bf}{ We also have developed another method to generate our special initial conditions with \textsc{Agama} code \citep{agama}.
-Both methods work very well and the generated $N$-body systems are in virial equilibrium within the external potential of the residual gas recovered by Eq.~\ref{eq:rhogas1}. }
+To account for the residual gas potential in the case of Dehnen model clusters, we have developed a new acceleration { (read as external potential\footnote{ In the \texttt{NEMO/falcON} package term acceleration plug-in is used for a plug-in accounting for additional acceleration from the background potential when generating the initial conditions of $N$-body system in virial equilibrium within some external gravitational potential. })} plug-in \texttt{GPDehnen}\footnote{Publicly available in the github portal:\\ \href{https://github.com/BS-astronomer/GasPotential}{https://github.com/BS-astronomer/GasPotential}} to the \textsc{mhkhalo} program \citep{McmillanDehnen07} from the \texttt{NEMO/falcON} package \citep{Teuben1995,Dehnen2000,Dehnen2002}, based on previous \texttt{GasPotential} acceleration plug-in \citep{Bek+17,BekPhDT18}.
+Together with \texttt{GPDehnen} acceleration plug-in, \textsc{mkhalo} program generates a single-mass $N$-body system, distributed in position-velocity space by the Dehnen model in virial equilibrium within the total gravitational potential of stars and gas. \texttt{GPDehnen} acceleration plug-in requires 4 parameters: $\epsilon_\mathrm{ff}$, $t_\mathrm{SF}$, $\gamma$ and $a_\mathrm{D}$ to reproduce the gravitational potential of the residual gas.
+The stellar mass is set to the unity in $N$-body units. {}{ We also have developed another method to generate our special initial conditions with \textsc{Agama} code \citep{agama}.
+Both methods work very well and the generated $N$-body systems are in virial equilibrium within the external potential of the residual gas recovered by Eq.~\ref{eq:rhogas1}. } { One can re-assign the masses of the individual particles according to the chosen initial mass function (IMF) keeping the total mass constant.
+That will introduce some perturbations locally, but won't change the total virial ratio of the generated $N$-body system.
+Therefore it stays in virial equilibrium with the external potential after even after introducing the IMF. }